nuejs/www/faq/index.md

 # FAQ

 ## What is Nue?
-The ultimate goal of Nue is to build [a perfect web framework](/blog/perfect-web-framework/).
+The ultimate goal of Nue is to build [a perfect web framework](/blog/perfect-web-framework/) for UX developers and design engineers.
 A content-first alternative to *Next.js*, *Vercel* and *Netlify*, which is extremely fast and ridiculously easy to use.

 [image-link]
   src: /img/roadmap6-big.png